-I found this Toploader on the Craig List on the internet.
+I found this Toploader on the Craig List.
 It supposed to have only 60 miles since it was rebuilt.
 This is the story I got when purchasing.
 The guy jumped in head first restoring a 65 Mustang and after he realized he's cruising rpm was up there he decide swap it out with a 5-speed.

 I ran my numbers on David Kee's site and it's not a Mustang transmission.
 The tailshaft, C60R-7A040-C, does not look like the ones on his website, this one has both rear and mid shifter mounting holes drilled and tapped.
 The tag reads HEH-AR which is 1966 Fairlane with a 390, wide ratio 28-spline.
 But it's a close ratio 28 spline.
 The case, RF C5AR-7006-D reads 1965 casting used from 65-67.
 Wide 8 hole case.

 I tried to fit the bell housing onto the transmission while it was sitting on the floor and notice the front bearing retainer on the transmission is about 1/8" too big to fit the center hole in the bell housing.
-I decided to let Dixie Performance machine down the retainer than opening up the bellhousing.
+I decided to let the machine shop cut down the retainer than opening up the bellhousing.
 This will give me an option to sell my bellhousing if I ever change to a 6-Bolt block.

 The slip yoke from the T-10 does not fit on the Toploader.
 The transmission came with a yoke but not the u joint.
 I went to every parts store in town looking for a universal joint that had 1" caps on one side and 1.063 caps on the other.
 My T-10 used 1.063's all around.
-I finely found the part I needed at Atlanta Powertrain & Hydraulic, 4491 Moreland Ave.
-Conley, GA (404) 361-2818 only to find out it my yoke was worn out and leaking.
-I bought a new yoke that took the 1.063 cap all around.
+I finally found the part I needed only to find out it my yoke was leaking at the plug.
+I got a new yoke that took the 1.063 cap all around.

 I'm using my old Hurst Competition shifter from the T-10 but the linkage rods needed tweaked to fit correctly.
 Reverse linkage was way to short being the T-10's reverse is inside the tail housing and not in the gearbox like the Toploader.
 After pricing new shift rods it didn't take me long to put on my thinking cap.
 One of the shift rods that came with the Toploader shifter was about to see some changes in its appearance.
 With a bench vise, cheater pipe and 6 lb sledgehammer, the new shift rod now looks like it got ran over with the lawnmower.